killuhwhale/appium/src/README.md

 Need to understand if devices will have preinstalled accounts
     - Need accounts like testminnie001@gmail.com logged into device

+Improve model
+App version
+Manifest DL
+Identify Android vs PWA & AMAC-e
+Games vs App - Surface View check
+Log each step of testing instead of just reporting failures.

 Problems:

+    Credentails:
+        - Make a small toool to easily seach for creds that arent filled in.
+        - Allow testers to search quickly
+            - If a tester is testing an app, they shoudl search the tool
+                - If they are testing an app and its on the list of unfilled creds
+                    - Allow tester to add creds

     - Figure out a strategy/ design for loggin into apps w/ a variety of accounts.

     Store Packages with accounts.